 We all have pins and pins saved on Pinterest just waiting to make it to the light of day and actually be put to the test.
 So I took on the challenge and busted out the tarp, paint and card stock, proceeded to pray it wouldn’t be a complete disaster, and got down to some DIYing with Holly as we were about to make some artwork with her Frito toes.

-I’d like to preface with saying I have the most tolerant dog of all time.
+I’d like to preface by saying I have the most tolerant dog of all time.
 She basically puts up with all my shenanigans, this included, which is 100 percent why this went so smoothly.
 Even with a furry friend over, she wasn’t distracted, so hats off to my girl.

 I started by laying out a tarp in the backyard and setting out the paint, practice paper, puppy wipes to avoid any painty-paws anywhere outside of our canvas and the dog pool on standby for a quick wash.